Skip to main content

 01How do I calculate the reorder point for Amazon FBA?

-Reorder point = (average daily sales × lead time in days) + safety stock units.
-If you sell 10 units/day, your lead time is 60 days, and your safety stock is 14 days, your reorder point is 10×60 + 10×14 = 740 units.
-When FBA stock drops to that number, place the next order.
-This calculator does that math from your inputs and also tells you exactly how many days from today that will be.
+Reorder point = (daily sales × lead time) + safety stock.
+Example: 10 sales/day, 60-day lead time, 14-day safety stock → (10×60) + (10×14) = 740 units.
+When FBA stock drops to 740, place the next order.
+This calculator also tells you how many days from today that will be.

 02What is days of supply on Amazon FBA?